ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-data/index.md

 ### Array of Objects

-Providing data as an array of objects requires `xKey` and `yKey` to be configured in the options.
+The sparkline also supports an array of objects as a data format.
+This requires setting the `xKey` and `yKey` properties in the `sparklineOptions` to the corresponding property names in the objects you’re providing, as shown in the code snippet below:

 <snippet>
 const gridOptions = {